Tour 1: Every Endemic Species in the Lesser Antilles (with optional extension to Trinidad)

 Number of Species Indigenous to the Lesser Antillean and South American Region likely to be seen: 217

-Group Size: 8 - 12 clients and The Bajan Birder ( + additional leader if group is at maximum number of clients)
+Group Size: 8 - 10 clients and The Bajan Birder (plus additional leader if the group is at the maximum number of participants)

-Tour Price (excluding Trinidad): US$ 5,590 per person (based on Double Occupancy Rates and maximum number of clients per tour) (Single Supplement i.e. if you would prefer to have a single room there is an additional charge of US$835)
+Tour Price (excluding optional extension to Trinidad): US$ 5,590 per person (based on Double Occupancy Rates and maximum number of clients per tour) (Single Supplement i.e. if you would prefer to have a single room there is an additional charge of US$780)

 Included in Price: All flights between islands and internal ferry charges between islands, local taxes, airport departure taxes, all accommodations, pre-arranged food and drinks (non alcoholic), transport to and from destinations on all islands, park admission fees, local guides fees, and hotel and restaurant service charges.